learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 ![belongs to](https://curriculum-content.s3.amazonaws.com/module-1/ruby-oo-relationships/has-many/Image_138_CodeObjectsConvo%28C%29.png)

-This is not only neater and more elegant––we no longer have to create a new song on a separate line *every time* we want to add one to an artist––but it makes more sense.
+This is not only neater and more elegant &mdash; we no longer have to create a new song on a separate line *every time* we want to add one to an artist &mdash; but it makes more sense.

 ### The `#artist_name` Method